Best daily deals

 Eric Zeman / Android Authority

 There are several safety protocols built-in.
-The first applies to Apple iPhones and Android phones alike.
-When a tag has been separated from its owner it emits a beep so you know it is there.
-Apple originally chose a three-day separation period before requiring AirTags to emit this alert, but has since reduced it to eight to 24 hours.
-This new window is much shorter, but is still long enough that it could potentially allow someone to track you for up to a full day before you’re alerted via the audible beep.
+The first applies to iPhones and Android phones alike.
+When a tag has been separated from its owner it emits a beep so you know it’s there.
+Apple originally chose a 3-day separation period before requiring AirTags to emit this alert, but has since reduced it to 8 to 24 hours.
+This new window is much shorter, but is still long enough that it could potentially allow someone to track you for up to a full day before you’re alerted via sound.
 What’s more, the tag only beeps for a limited time.
-If the tag happens to beep when you’re not around (like when you’re not in your car, or when you’re in the shower) you’ll be none the wiser that it’s there.
+If the tag happens to beep when you’re not around (like when you’re not in your car, or when you’re in the shower), you’ll be none the wiser.

-Anyone without an iPhone won't be alerted to the presence of an unregistered AirTag for eight to 24 hours.
+Anyone without an iPhone won't be alerted to the presence of an unregistered AirTag for 8 to 24 hours.

 The second safety protocol is more proactive.
-People who own an iPhone 6s or newer and are running iOS 14.5 and up will receive a pop-up notification on their iPhone when the device senses an unregistered AirTag nearby.
-You won’t be alerted to the presence of tags that are with their associated owner.
-For example, say you’re with a friend who has tagged their backpack.
-That backpack AirTag won’t bother you because it is with its owner.
+People who own an iPhone 6S or newer (and are running iOS 14.5 or later) will receive a pop-up notification on their iPhone when it senses an unregistered AirTag nearby that isn’t with its associated owner.
+If you’re with a friend who has tagged their backpack, for example, that AirTag won’t bother you.

-Android device owners are not privy to these pop-up notifications.
-The only warning they get that they are being tracked by an AirTag is the beep that doesn’t take effect for eight to 24 hours.
-Android users who suspect they are being tracked by an AirTag can take a more proactive approach of their own.
-Using a dedicated AirTag app for Android, called Tracker Detect, Android users can scan for unexpected nearby AirTags or other devices compatible with Apple’s Find My network.
-It’s certainly a step in the right direction, but it still requires Android users to have an otherwise redundant app on their phones to find unwanted AirTags.
-The app offers no other functionality and you have to manually run the search.
-It doesn’t continuously scan in the background.
+Android owners aren’t privy to these notifications.
+The only warning they get automatically is the beep, which as noted doesn’t happen for 8 to 24 hours.
+Android users who suspect they’re being tracked can take a more proactive approach by downloading an official AirTag app for Android called Tracker Detect.
+It’s certainly a step in the right direction, but it still requires people to have an otherwise redundant app on their phones.
+It doesn’t scan in the background, either, so you have to trigger searches manually.

-In February 2022, Apple announced even more efforts to help reduce the likelihood that AirTags will be used in malicious fashion.
-It is now displaying a stark warning during initial setup that spells out how AirTags are allowed to be used and makes it clear that using them to track people without their knowledge could be criminal in nature.
-Apple is also offering more precise tools to help quickly locate and disable unwanted nearby AirTags.
-It will display the alerts on more devices (iPads, Watches, etc.) as well as make sure AirTags with disabled audio alerts are easier to find using Bluetooth and UWB.
-Last, Apple plans to boost the volume of the audible alert that beeps when an AirTag is separated from its owner.
-Apple is still in the process of rolling out these upgrades.
+In February 2022, Apple announced further efforts to reduce the likelihood that AirTags will be used maliciously.
+It’s now displaying a stark warning during setup that spells out how AirTags are allowed to be used, and makes it clear that using them to track people without their knowledge could be criminal.
+More importantly, Apple is offering better tools to help quickly locate and disable unwanted AirTags.
+It’s displaying alerts on more devices (iPads, Watches, etc.), and making sure AirTags with disabled audio alerts are easier to find using Bluetooth and UWB.
+Lastly, Apple has boosted the volume of chirps when an AirTag is separated from its owner.

 Value and competition